UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_12/fit_binned.md

         print(f'{par} = {val:.3f} +/- {err:.3f}') # formatted output
     ```
   * The uncertainty is by default calculated by **inverting the Hessian matrix of the cost function**,
-    which is equivalent to applying the Cramér-Rao theorem assuming that the estimator is efficient
+    which is equivalent to applying the Cramér-Rao theorem assuming that the estimator is unbiased and efficient
   * To calculate the uncertainty by **looking at the likelihood profile**,
     which is a multi-dimensional generalization of the graphic method,
     an additional call to the `minos` function needs to be added: